The Seed of the Sacred Fig: Plot

-At the same time, Iman's handgun mysteriously disappears and he becomes suspicious, believing that someone in his family has taken it and is lying to him.
+At the same time, Iman's handgun mysteriously disappears and he becomes suspicious, believing that someone in his family has taken it and is lying to him, and he begins to distrust his wife and daughters.
 He forces both daughters and his wife to meet with a colleague, Alireza, for interrogation.
 Iman justifies this treatment by saying that he no longer feels safe in his own home since he can no longer trust his family.
 Iman's name, photo and address are eventually posted on social media.
 For their own protection, Iman decides to drive with his family to his childhood home in the mountains.
 Before he leaves, a colleague gives him a firearm for protection to make up for the one that has disappeared.
 During the car ride, the family encounters a couple who recognize Iman.
 A chase ensues, as Iman runs them off the road and threatens them.
 Inside the car, Sana reveals to Rezvan that she has taken the gun, and Rezvan takes it from her and stows it in the back seat.

 Upon reaching his childhood home, Iman puts the entire family on trial.
 He interrogates and tries to force them to confess on a camcorder.
-Both the girls continue to deny involvement, so Najmeh takes the blame to protect them, but then, to try and protect her mother and sister, Rezvan falsely confesses to hiding the gun, and Iman believes her.
+Both the girls continue to deny involvement, so Najmeh takes the blame to protect them, but then, to try and protect her mother and sister, Rezvan says that she has the gun.
 However, when she takes Iman to retrieve it, she discovers that it is missing from the car.
 Iman locks Rezvan and Najmeh up in separate rooms in the basement, but Sana escapes with the gun.
 After setting a trap, she is able to lock Iman in a shed and free her sister and mother before he breaks out.
 Following a lengthy chase scene in the ruins of a town, Iman eventually catches Najmeh, and her screams lead Sana and Rezvan to them.
 Sana raises her gun at her father, but she hesitates to fire.
 When her father moves toward her, his second gun in his hand, she panics and shoots the ground beneath him.
 The ground collapses and Iman falls to his presumed death.